Agents consume. Humans and platforms buy.

 Most API monetization was designed around humans: signup pages, cards, monthly plans, account dashboards, and API keys copied into code.
 That works when a developer is the buyer and integration is deliberate.

-Paid agents behave differently.
-An agent may need one premium search, one enrichment call, one specialized tool execution, or one dataset lookup while completing a workflow.
+Agents behave differently from human buyers.
+An agent may need one premium search, one enrichment call, one specialized tool execution, or one dataset lookup while completing a delegated workflow.
 The value is immediate, contextual, and often small enough that a subscription is absurd.

-SatGate paid-rail governance makes payment part of the same control plane that observes and governs agent/API activity.
-The agent pays for a capability, SatGate verifies the proof, and the API gets paid without surrendering control.
+SatGate paid-rail governance makes payment proof part of the same control plane that governs agent/API activity.
+A human or platform delegates the authority, SatGate verifies proof, and the API can be paid without surrendering control.

 • Machine-readable pricing before access